 I had been in generally good health for the past few years, so this was all kind of new to me.
 Having recently started a new job which I was still trying to get to grips with, my health plummeted.
 Firstly, my hearing suddenly went in my right ear and had a massive impact on my social life as I was a guitarist in a rock band.
 Losing a hobby and passion was one thing.
-Still, the fact it had happened only a few months after I lost my best friend and bandmate was emotionally crippling. – I then began to suffer with my balance and had dizziness and It is challenging to pinpoint the exact cause of Superficial...
+Still, the fact it had happened only a few months after I lost my best friend and bandmate was emotionally crippling. – I then began to suffer with my balance and had dizziness and Overview It is challenging to pinpoint the exact cause of su...
 More.

 I was beginning to fall behind in work as I had not long started a new job and was still getting into the swing of things.
 I was now missing a lot of time from work to attend medical appointments and failing to get any answers regarding my health deterioration.
 I had seen many different specialists including, ENT, neurology neurosurgery, rheumatology and respiratory.

 Over the previous few months, I had undergone multiple lumbar punctures which had shown my spinal fluid was discoloured.
 After having weekly trips to the hospital as an outpatient, I was finally admitted to the hospital as an inpatient to have more in-depth tests.
 My consultant told me the plan was to have an MRI brain scan.
 I was now raring to go and get some answers.